Non-skippable in-stream ads

 What are in-stream ads?

 Non-skippable in-stream ads are video ads that may appear pre-, mid-, or post-roll while viewing partner content.
 They can be up to 15-20 seconds long and viewers must watch the ad before they're able to watch the selected video.
 A companion 300x60-pixel ad unit may be usually displayed alongside YouTube videos that show in-stream ads on desktop.
+These ads are only available via reservation buy only, and are not available to advertisers via the auction.

 In-stream ads are sold on a CPM basis, and may generate higher CPMs than other ad formats on YouTube.
 Please note that while non-skippable in-stream ads may generate higher revenue than other ad formats, they also have a higher abandonment rate.
 Enabling this ad format across your videos can lead to lower video views and watch time.
 It's up to you to determine the best balance between views/watch time and revenue for your channel, and you can use the Ad Performance and Views reports in YouTube Analytics to help you make that decision.